PX4/PX4-Devguide/en/sensor/uart_ulanding_radar.md

 ulanding_radar start /dev/serial_port
 ```

-In the upper command you will have to replace the last argument with the serial port you have connected the hardware to.
+In the above command you will have to replace the last argument with the serial port you have connected the hardware to.
 If you don't specify any port the driver will use /dev/ttyS2 which is the TELEM2 port on Pixhawk.
+If either of the OcPoc config
+files are used (posix_ocpoc_cross.cmake or posix_ocpoc_ubuntu.cmake) the default port will be /dev/ttyS6.

 **Warning**